pjwoodard/robotics_and_autonomous_systems/algorithms_for_data_science/prog_assignment_1/readme.txt

+Problems 1/2 are contained in the Jupyter notebook and the submitted HTML

+Problem 3 (Tic Tac Toe) is in a zip file tic_tac_toe_woodard.zip
 Files:
  - tic_tac_toe.py - the main program to play a game of tic tac toe against an agent
  - experiment.py - a program to run a specified number of games with automated players for analysis